 Cub Scout Day Camps

-Join us "Beneath the Sea" at at one (or more) of our Cub Scout Day Camp four locations this summer!
-Day Camp is for rising first through fifth grade boys and girls.
+Cub Scout Day Camp is for rising first through fifth grade boys and girls.

 WHAT'S THERE TO DO?

-The program fills each day with adventure and the experiences for which youth join Scouting: Character Development, Citizenship Training, and Person Fitness activities such as:
+The program fills each day with adventure and the experiences for which youth join Scouting: Character Development, Citizenship Training, Personal Fitness, and Leadership Development activities such as:

 - Shooting Sports: Archery, BB Guns, Wrist Rocket Slingshots